hectron/fauci.d/README.md

 Useful files:

-- `example.go` -- how to search for a vaccine and post a message to Slack with the results.
+- `examples/sample_bot.go` -- how to search for a vaccine and post a message to Slack with the results.
-- `slack_bot_manifest.yml` -- example configuration settings for a Slack app.
+- `slack/bot_manifest.yml` -- example configuration settings for a Slack app.

 To run the example: